TonyWu386/courier279/README.md

 ### Final Features

-- Secure file sharing with flexible permissions
+- Secure file sharing with flexible permissions, encryption transparent to the user

-- Manage group chats and sharing
+- Manage encrypted group chats and sharing

 - Smart updating of contact messages

-- Cycle through contacts and group sessions using keybinds alone - no standard button elements used
+- Quickly cycle through contacts and group sessions using keybinds alone - no standard button elements used

 ### Technologies